vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 ## Sri Ramanuja's Visishtadvaita
 ### I. On Tattva
 After this preliminary study of Sri Sankaracharya's views on Tattva, Purushartha and Upaya in the system of Advaita philosophy, we may proceed to the study of Sri Ramanuja's views on these points as set forth in his Vedartha Sangraha.
-The reader would have noticed that the Advaitin approaches the inquiry into these points in two ways; first, through the Srutis or revelation, which he considers as superior even to sense-perception, inference and reason and afterwards through reason, inference or yukti.
+The reader would have noticed that the Advaitin approaches the inquiry into these points in two ways; first, through the Śrutis or revelation, which he considers as superior even to sense-perception, inference and reason and afterwards through reason, inference or yukti.

 Sri Ramanuja adopts the same method in his approach.
 Taking the evidence of the srutis first, what do we find ?

 #### Divergences in shrutis
 There are some srutis or passages in the Upanishads which describe Brahman as being without imperfections, without qualities or attributes, without change or modification, without activity and as being of the nature of pure consciousness or jnana and bliss ananda. [[16]] In the Katopanishad and Brihadaranyaka Upanishad, it is said that there is no such thing here as the many, or as plurality.
 These and other such texts deny the existence of the many.

-There are other Srutis, however, which say of Brahman; "He is omniscient" (Mundaka Upanishad:) "By his mere will, He creates the Universe” "He gives forms and names to all things".
+There are other Śrutis, however, which say of Brahman; "He is omniscient" (Mundaka Upanishad:) "By his mere will, He creates the Universe” "He gives forms and names to all things".
 "He is free from faults, from old age, from death, from sorrow, from hunger and thirst and is all-perfect and omnipotent" (Chandogya Upanishad).
-These Srutis deny the existence of faults and imperfections and affirm the existence in Him of positive qualities and attributes like omniscience and omnipotence.
+These Śrutis deny the existence of faults and imperfections and affirm the existence in Him of positive qualities and attributes like omniscience and omnipotence.

-A third set of passages in the Srutis declares:
+A third set of passages in the Śrutis declares:

 > "All this is Brahman, because all things are created by Him, sustained by Him and are merged in Him".